Hundreds of organizations and experts described the third United Nations high-level meeting on noncommunicable diseases as a “squandered” opportunity.

-(AN) — Participants in a high-profile gathering at the United Nations denounced countries that imprison journalists for doing their jobs — particularly Myanmar, Bangladesh, Egypt and Kyrgyzstan.
-The gathering at U.N. headquarters in New York highlighted the many challenges to press freedoms globally.
+Participants in a high-profile gathering at the United Nations denounced countries that imprison journalists for doing their jobs.

-(AN) — The world has lost about 35 percent of its swamps, bogs and other wetlands since nearly a half-century ago, with the loss rate accelerating because of rising temperatures, populations and urbanization, according to the first assessment by a global treaty among 170 nations known as the Ramsar Convention on Wetlands.
+The world has lost about 35 percent of its swamps, bogs and other wetlands since nearly a half-century ago, sped up by climate change and overpopulation.

-(AN) — The demilitarized buffer zone in Syria’s Idlib region makes use of a centuries-old tool that has become an important feature of how international treaties and organizations can offer peace and collective security.
-Russian and Turkish troops will start patrolling the 15-20 kilometers zone by mid-October.
+The demilitarized buffer zone in Syria’s Idlib region makes use of a centuries-old tool that international treaties and organizations now use.

-(AN) — The World Trade Organization, under mounting pressure from U.S. President Donald Trump’s administration to justify its global rules and even its own existence, is taking a pragmatic and welcoming approach to calls for significant changes in how it operates from among the world’s 20 largest economies.
+The World Trade Organization is under mounting pressure from U.S. President Donald Trump’s administration to justify its global rules and existence.

-(AN) — Diplomats, experts and international organizations are rushing to protect the rich and mysterious biodiversity of open oceans against mounting commercial pressures.
-No effective or coordinated system of global governance is in place to regulate ocean areas that lie beyond the control of any country and cover almost half the planet.
+Diplomats, experts and international organizations are rushing to protect the rich biodiversity of open oceans against commercial pressures.